-The League opens Credit Union House in Madison as an advocacy hub representing the interests of Wisconsin's 2.2 million members.
+The League opens Credit Union House in Madison as an advocacy hub representing the interests of Wisconsin's credit union members.

 On the heels of the financial crisis of 2007-2008, The Wisconsin League published the first-ever Scorecard, an annual report detailing the value that Wisconsin credit unions provide to their members and communities.
-The report was a forerunner to the National Credit Union Foundation's Financial Capability report, which in 2012 detailed for the first time for Congress credit unions' value nationwide.
+The report was a forerunner to the National Credit Union Foundation's Financial Capability report, which, in 2012, detailed credit unions' value nationwide.
 Both reports touted credit unions' free financial counseling, free lessons on personal finance issues, partnerships with schools and student-run, in-school branches that teach young people to save.

 U.S. credit unions marked their 100 millionth membership.
 The Wisconsin League's Scorecard touted saving Wisconsin citizens more than $1 billion since the start of the 2007 recession.